 Use Camboticket.com for ferry and bus bookings

-Once you have entered Cambodia, you will find that it is easy and cheap to travel from one city to another via bus.
+Once you have entered Cambodia, you will find that traveling in Cambodia is pretty easy and cheap, especially via buses.
 You will find a good bus network here for most major cities like Siem Reap, Sihanoukville, Phnom Penh, etc. and all these journeys take around 8 – 12 hours at the most.
 The cost usually fluctuates between USD 7(450-550 INR) to USD 15(900 – 1000 INR) depending on how far the two places are and how you are booking your bus tickets.
 I used Camboticket and Bookmebus websites to book my bus tickets and it cost me less than the actual fare.

 Although I didn’t have time to try the train and there is also not a huge rail network in Cambodia yet, I did find that it is quicker and cheap to take a train from Phnom Penh to Sihanoukville.
 For more information on trains, you can check https://www.seat61.com/Cambodia.html.